dustinpfister/blog_posts/_posts/js-javascript-example-nodejs-browser-share-code-module.md

 One of the cool things about nodejs is that I can use the programing language of the open web to create scripts that will run in my operating system environment.
 However it would be nice to make modules for nodejs that will also work in a browser environment also without hacking over the code a little first.
 This sort of thing might not be a good idea for all situations might you, but with something like a parser, or a library that I want to use as part of a game mode that might run in the browser or a node environment this sort of thing can prove to be useful.
 Thankfully the process of doing so is not so hard, and can be done with just a few basic core javaScript features.

 <!-- more -->

+## - What to know first

+This is a post on a module pattern that will result in module reusable code that should work in both nodejs as well as a web browser.
+This is then not a getting started type post on javaScript basics, or how to get up and running with nodejs also.
+I assume  that you have at least some background working with javaScript, and have also maybe even experimented with a few options when it comes to making modules for one javaScript environment or another.

 ## 1 - The module that will work in node and a browser